 Reference Obligation Policy Reasons

+impacts are accompanied with a Travel Plan.

-PUBLIC TRAN SPORT I
+PUBLIC TRAN SPORT

-Schedule 3, Part 2 The Owner shall pay Public Transport Contribution means the sum of Fifty Thousand Pounds (£50,000.00) per annum for 5 years OR Four Hundred and Fifty Thousand Pounds (£450,000.00) per annum for 5 years The Owner shall pay Public Transport Planning Contribution in the sum of One Hundred and Fifty Thousand Pounds (£150,000.00).
+Schedule 3, Part 2 The Owner shall pay Public Transport Contribution means the sum of Fifty Thousand Pounds (£50,000.00) per annum for 5 years OR Four Hundred and Eighteen Thousand Pounds (£418,000.00) per annum for 5 years The Owner shall pay Public Transport Planning Contribution in the sum of One Hundred and Fifty Thousand Pounds (£150,000.00).
 To go towards personal travel planning proposed by the Appellant.
 NPPF paragraph 110.
 Appropriate opportunities to promote sustainable transport modes taken up.
 Paragraph 112.
 Facilitate access to high quality public transport.
 Appropriate facilities that encourage public transport use.
 SGC Policy CS8.
 3. Contributions to bus services.
 Provision of and integration of walking, cycling and public transport.
 SGC Policy PSP11.
 2. Any new or improved bus stops meet the Council's adopted standards and the appropriate national guidance.
-The £450,000 per annum for 5 years is required to facilitate an additional 2 vehicles on top of the 2022 contract retendering figure to provide a 30 minute bus service for the development.
-A bus contribution could therefore be £400,000 made up as follows: • £50,000 for 5 years = £250,000 to support the bus operation; and • £150,000 Personal Travel Planning intervention with residents along the route catchment to maximise patronage to include promotion, information provision and bus taster tickets.
-PTP typically achieves a 10% mode shift on top of normal patronage and is particularly useful with new services.
-The Appellant has proposed the Public Transport Planning Contribution and advises that this will assist in encouraging people along to the proposed bus route to use the bus, thus increasing patronage.
+WECA seeks a contribution of £418,000 per annum for 5 years which is the cost of the full subsidisation required to operate the 84/85 bus service that existed prior to the downgrade of the service in April 2023.
+The Appellant has proposed a bus contribution is alternatively of £400,000 made up as follows: • £50,000 for 5 years = £250,000 to support the bus operation, to pump prime the operation of Option 6; and • £150,000 Personal Travel Planning intervention with residents along the route catchment to maximise patronage to include promotion, information provision and bus taster tickets.
+It is the Local Planning Authority's opinion that the proposed figure of £418,000 by WECA which is to fund the upgrade of an entire service through subsidisation for 5 years is not sufficient to make the development acceptable as it will only provide an inadequate bus service for a period of 5 years and not address the fundamental concern that the development will be car borne, nor is it directly related to the development as it concerns the subsidisation of the entire bus route and is not therefore fairly or reasonably related in scale to the development.